MikaSukie/CUNE-VN-Engine/README.md

 I want to make the simplest, light-weight, and self-explanatory Visual novel engine that just gets to the point and lets you do your thing.

-The batch file runs the Python file so you do not need it unless you do not want to run the python3 command over and over as I did.
+The batch file runs the Python file (Json Assigner not the game engine) so you do not need it unless you do not want to run the python3 command over and over as I did.
 CUNE.py is the game engine.
 Yes.
 ONE FILE.
 I tried to keep it simple.
 The JSON ID assigner, which I forgot what it does but you can look through the code.
 I think you can write the dialog simply and the code should auto-format it to a readable format.
 Settings.json and Dialogs.json are self-explanatory.